How Can Mold Cause Dyspnea?

 Mold remediation is all about restoring your living space to its former glory.
 But remember, it's not a breath-holding, gloved, and mopped-up approach.
 There are accepted guidelines that should be followed to ensure the mold is really history.

 DIY mold cleaning is doable for smaller infestations.
-But when the infestation extends over 10 square feet, or if it's in the HVAC system, or if the house is home to a vulnerable person, it's time to dial in mold remediation professionals.
+But when the infestation extends over 10 square feet, or if it's in the HVAC system, or if the house is home to a vulnerable person, it's time to call in mold remediation professionals.

 Does Mold in Lungs Go Away?